Maltese Archipelago, Malta

 - Emergency rescue by patrol boat: +35621238797

 - Ambulance: 196

 - European emergency number: 112

 Transportation in Gozo

-Gozo is quite small, so it is possible to get around the island by car, motorcycle, bus, as well as on foot or by bicycle.
+Gozo is quite small, so it is possible to get around the island by car, motorcycle or bus, as well as on foot or by bicycle.
 However, the best means of getting around are by car and scooter, which will allow you to reach most places, even the most remote ones.

 Almost all bus routes run from Victoria (in the center of the island).
-This isn’t very efficient because even in order to travel between nearby locations you will always have to return to the capital.
+This isn’t very efficient because even to travel between nearby locations you will always have to return to the capital.
 Furthermore, local transportation in Gozo is slow and not very frequent.

-Gozo also offers many long distance cycle routes ranging from 27 to 42km.
-Gozo's trails are also walkable, but in the middle of the summer that’s not highly recommended.
+Gozo also offers many long-distance cycle routes ranging from 27 to 42km.
+Gozo's trails are also walkable, but in the middle of the summer, that’s not highly recommended.

-Tip: if you decide to rent a car in Malta or Gozo, keep in mind that they drive on the left hand side of the road and you must be at least 21 years old by law.
+Tip: if you decide to rent a car in Malta or Gozo, keep in mind that they drive on the left-hand side of the road and you must be at least 21 years old by law.
 Also, the speed limit on state roads is 80 km/h, while in urban areas it is 50 km/h.

 Panoramic view of the city of Victoria, the capital of Gozo